 A baseball lifer, Green served three successive Phillies general managers, Ed Wade, Pat Gillick, and Ruben Amaro, Jr. (the incumbent as of 2013), as a special assistant after managing the Mets.
 He experienced the Phillies’ ascension to the pinnacle of success once again with their World Series championship in 2008.

 In 2004 the Philadelphia chapter of the Baseball Writers Association of American established the Dallas Green Special Achievement Award for meritorious service by a player or member of the Phillies organization.
 In 2006 Green was inducted into the Philadelphia Phillies Wall of Fame at Citizens Bank Park.

-As of 2013 Green had been married for more than 50 years to his wife, Sylvia (Taylor) Green.
+Green was married for more than 50 years to his wife, Sylvia (Taylor) Green.
 They met at the University of Delaware.
-They have two daughters, Dana and Kim, and two sons, Douglas and John, who played minor-league baseball, and was a scout.
+They had two daughters, Dana and Kim, and two sons, Douglas and John, who played minor-league baseball, and was a scout.